camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

     </dependency>
     <dependency>
       <groupId>com.fasterxml.jackson.datatype</groupId>
-      <artifactId>jackson-datatype-jsr310</artifactId>
+      <artifactId>jackson-datatype-jdk8</artifactId>
     </dependency>
 </dependencies>
 ```

-The available Jackson Java 8 modules can be found [here](https://github.com/FasterXML/jackson
--modules-java8).
 Spring Boot also provides some nice configuration properties, to further
 configure the Jackson `ObjectMapper`.
 They can be found [here](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#howto-customize-the-jackson-objectmapper).

 To provide additional configurations, the following actions need to be performed: